-MARK 6059.
+MERC 6059.
 INTERNATIONAL MARKET-ING (On demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: MARK 6055.
+Prerequisite: MERC 6055

-An examination of the specific issues that arise when entering overseas markets and when conducting international operations, as compared to a domestic scale.
-Identification and evaluation of market opportunities abroad; development of marketing strategies adapted to specific national or world zones; and coordination of strategies in world markets.
+Study of the specific marketing management issues, which arise when entering overseas markets conducting international operations, as compared to domestic operations.
+Problems on the identification and the evaluation of markets opportunities abroad, developing marketing strategies adapted to specific national or world zone need, and the constraints and the coordination of strategies in world markets will be emphasized.

-MARK 6065.
+MERC 6065.
 MARKETING RESEARCH (On demand).
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: STAT 6005 and MARK 6055.
+Prerequisites: MERC 6055.